simonmrog/the-side-stacker-game-backend/README.md

 - When one of the players disconnects (or restarts the page) the game is closed
 - When the game is restarted the board is automatically updated
 - Each move is real time and you don't need to reload the page to see the changes

+### `Database`

+The application uses a PostgresDB database to record data about the game (this data could be use to generate statistics for example).

+To make this process easier, it is provided one database using the docker-compose.yml file, which is adapted to create one Postgres database on port 5432 and a PGAdmin instance on port 5050.
+You can always change this ports in the environment variables.

+The first time you enter to the PGAdmin platform (use http://localhost:5050) you've got to set up the database server.
+Use the name of the service set in the docker-compose "sidestacker-db" as the host (since all these services live in the same Docker network defined in the docker-compose).
+Then, enter the user, password and port.
+You will see the server in the Servers list, in the top left corner of the sidebar.

+You are ready to go!